catalyst-cooperative/pudl/docs/index.rst

 their contents.

 Data processing in the Core layer is generally broken down into two phases.
-Phase one focuses on cleaning and organizing data within individual tables while phase two focuses on the integration and deduplication of data between tables.
+Phase one focuses on cleaning and organizing data within individual tables, while phase two focuses on the integration and deduplication of data between tables.
 These tasks can be tedious `data wrangling toil <https://sre.google/sre-book/eliminating-toil/>`__ that impose a huge amount of overhead on anyone trying to do analysis based on the publicly available data.
 PUDL implements common data cleaning operations in the hopes that we can all work on more interesting problems most of the time.
 These operations include:

-* Standardization of units (e.g. dollars not thousands of dollars)
+* Standardization of units (e.g. dollars, not thousands of dollars)
 * Standardization of N/A values
 * Standardization of freeform names and IDs
 * Use of controlled vocabularies for categorical values like fuel type
 * Use of more readable codes and column names
-* Imposition of well defined, rich data types for each column
+* Imposition of well-defined, rich data types for each column
 * Converting local timestamps to UTC
 * Reshaping of data into well normalized tables which minimize data duplication
 * Inferring Plant IDs which link records across many years of FERC Form 1 data